 Although we are primarily an energy management and services company, we have continued to engage in key strategic partnerships on water related issues through the provision of remote water leak detection sensors to customers.
 These detect flow anomalies based on the temperature of the water pipes.
 In 2018, South East Water became one of the first UK companies to trial Hive's smart home technology to detect leaks, increase consumer awareness of water consumption and help meet water waste reduction targets.
 South East Water provided Hive Leak Sensors to 556 of its customers and the trial continued throughout 2019 with all 556 customers extending their subscription to the service.
 Other water companies partnering with Hive smart home business include Northumbrian, Anglian and Portsmouth Water.
-We consider our Connected Home services to be our most effective method of customer engagement for enabling improved management of their resource consumption.
+We now have leak sensors installed in approximately 35,000 households through our partnerships with water companies, insurance providers and our own Homecare offering in British Gas.
+We consider our Hive services to be our most effective method of customer engagement for enabling improved management of their resource consumption.